flynnbr11/QMLA/docs/tutorial.rst

     git clone --depth 1 https://github.com/username/QMLA.git # REPLACE username

     # Install dependencies
+    # Note some packages demand others are installed first, so are in a separate file.
     cd QMLA
     pip install -r requirements.txt
+    pip install -r requirements_further.txt

 Note there may be a problem with some packages in the arising from the attempt to install them all through a single call to :code:`pip install`.